moonwalker199/nifty_openproject_cult26/README.md

 AI-Powered Investment Intelligence Platform built using historical NIFTY-50 market data.

-Developed for the **Data-Driven Investment Intelligence Using NIFTY-50 Market Data Challenge**.
+Developed for the **Data-Driven Investment Intelligence Using NIFTY-50 Market Data Challenge**. <br>
-Developed as a part of Open Projects 2025 floated by Cult Council IIT Roorkee.
+Developed as a part of Open Projects 2025 floated by Cult Council IIT Roorkee. <br>
 Developed by Debangan Sarkar, 23117043, debangan_s@me.iitr.ac.in

 ---